Christmas in Serbia: Christmas Eve Dinner

 Once the badnjak and straw have been taken into the house, the Christmas Eve dinner may begin.
 The head of household makes the Sign of the Cross, lights a candle, and censes the whole house.
 In some regions it is a custom that he then goes out into the yard, calls pest animals by name (e.g. wolves, foxes, and hawks) and his personal enemies, inviting them, "Come to dinner now and again in a year, God willing."
 This is intended to protect the household from them for a year.

-Until the beginning of the 20th century in the Pirot District, south-eastern Serbia, the head of household would go out to his woodpile, where he would invite German (pronounced [ˈɡerman]) – a male mythological being associated with bringing rain and hail.
+Until the beginning of the 20th century in the Pirot District, southeastern Serbia, the head of household would go out to his woodpile, where he would invite German (pronounced [ˈɡerman]) – a male mythological being associated with bringing rain and hail.
 He would take with him a loaf of bread called good luck, prepared particularly for this ritual, rakia, wine, and a wax candle.
 At the woodpile, he would shout three times, "German, German, wherever you are, come to dinner right now, and in the summer do not let me see your eyes anywhere!"
 He would then light the candle, take a sip of rakia, taste some bread, drink wine, and go back into his house.
 Asked what happened with German, he would answer, "He came, so we dined and drank amply of rakia and wine, and then we parted."
 This ritual was intended to prevent summer hailstorms.

 Before the table is served, it is strewn with a thin layer of straw and covered with a white cloth.
 The family members sit down at the table.
 Prior to tucking in, they all rise and a man or boy among them says a prayer, or they together sing the Troparion of the Nativity in Church Slavonic language:

 Christmas Eve being a fast day, the dinner is prepared in accordance with that, but it is copious and diverse in foods.
 Besides a round unleavened loaf of bread called badnjački kolač, and salt, which are necessary, this meal may comprise roast fish, cooked beans, sauerkraut, noodles with ground walnuts, honey, and wine.
 It used to be served in some villages on a sack filled with straw, with the family seated around it on the floor.
 In the north Dalmatian region of Bukovica, a part of food that remained after the dinner used to be put on a potsherd, and taken to the rubbish heap.
 Wolf was there invited for dinner, "My dear wolf, do not slaughter my sheep, here you are groats!
 Here you are yours, and leave mine alone!"